ctestagrose/Distributed-Operating-Systems-Projects/Project_One/README.md

 We can sum the returned ```user``` and ```sys``` times and divide this value by the returned ```real``` time to obtain a ratio.

 ### 1. Performance Results
+I determined that the size of the work unit that results in best performance can be calculated by taking the ending value and dividing that by the number of workers.
+Each worker will be given a range of consecutive values to caluclate the consecutive sum of squares for.
+If the worker finds one, they will report it and continue to the next number in their range.

+Due to the nature of how I am assigning the work to the workers, the number of sub-problems is dependent on the input ending value and the number of workers.

 Obtaining the run time for ```time ./Project_One_Non_Remote 1000000 4```: (64000 Workers were used - see additional analysis below)
 ![image](https://github.com/user-attachments/assets/ae08c87a-2461-44c5-bf2e-36b4c49d0674)
 Given the output from the time command we can calculate the CPU time to Real Time ratio